How to nail an Excellent Throw in Pokémon Go so you can evolve Sirfetch'd

 What is an Excellent Throw in Pokémon Go?

-When you throw a Pokéball at a target in Pokémon Go, there's a target ring to help you aim.
+Whether you're taking part in a Legendary Raid or have found a shiny Pokémon, there's a target ring to help you aim.
 If you land the Pokéball inside that target ring, you'll see a text bubble that says either Nice, Great, or Excellent as the ball hits.
 These three text bubbles let you know you have successfully scored a hit modifier in your throw.

 Here's how the multiplier bonus breaks down: